 In the space of one morning recently, I saw three sets of identical twins.

 The first set, at the local shopping centre, was five-month-old twin boys in a doubles stroller;

-the third sighting was a pair of two or three-year-old bathing beauties at our beach.
+The third sighting was a pair of three-year-old bathing beauties at our local beach

 Was there an annual twin day happening (?)
 I wondered, like that in a certain town in America?